The Babysitter’s Coven by Kate Williams

 Image is a book cover for Dungeons and Drama by Kristy Boyce.
 It shows a boy and a girl staring at each other.
 The boy is juggling dice, the girl is playing a guitar.
 There are board games in the background.

 Riley Morris dreams of becoming a stage director on Broadway.
-After the spring show is canceled and Riley is caught driving without a license, Riley feels in a bit of a funk.
+After the spring show is canceled and Riley is caught driving without a license, she is in a funk.
 As for her punishment, she works at her dad’s game store.
 After seeing her ex-boyfriend stopping by, Riley catches Nathan Wheeler and pretends to be his girlfriend.
 Nathan goes along with it as he’s interested in someone else in his DnD group.
 Riley is looped into their campaign and slowly develops feelings for Nathan.
 Pretending to be his girlfriend isn’t as hard as she thought.

 I loved this book.
 Riley and Nathan were adorable together.
 Reading Dungeons and Drama was a trip down memory lane.
-I frequent game stores and when I was in college, there was a local game store we would always go to as one of my friends worked there part-time.
-I felt that this book captured what a game store environment is like and the regulars became side characters that mattered to the story.
-I liked reading about Riley and her finding the similarities between theater and tabletop.
-She ends up playing a Bard which was so fitting to her personality.
+I frequented game stores, and when I was in college, there was a local game store we would always go to, as one of my friends worked there part-time.
+I felt that this book captured what a game store environment is like, and the regulars became side characters that mattered to the story.
+I liked reading about Riley and how she found the similarities between theater and tabletop.
+She ends up playing a Bard, which was so fitting to her personality.

 Is a New Life Worth Living – The Midnight Library